 In this article, we’ll delve into the problem of shopping cart abandonment and how you can use logistics to solve it.

 Let's begin by illustrating how cart abandonment works.
-A prospect gets on your eCommerce store and begins to add one item after another into their shopping cart.
+A prospect gets on your eCommerce store and begins to add one item after another to their shopping cart.
 But as soon as it’s time for them to complete the checkout phase, they leave.
 They rather ditch their cart and exit your site.

 That epitomizes the cart abandonment issue, and it's a big problem for many merchants today because they seem to be at loss on how to curb it.
 However, here at FenixCommerce, we believe that logistics is the principal cause of abandoned carts and can also be the solution.